maniaplanet/documentation/dedicated-server/matchmaking.md

 With the new matchmaking system every server can be used as a match server by a lobby - as long as the match server is configured as such.
 You can whitelist only some lobbies to use your match server.

 Easy, follow the instructions: https://player.maniaplanet.com/matchmaking-servers

+## Standard vs Universal servers

+On a standard lobby, players for a match are selected by the matchmaking algorithm.
+You can ally yourself with your friends if you want to play with them and the system will find opponents of your level automatically.
+But you can't select the players you'll play against.
+On an universal lobby, all the players of a match are selected by the players themselves.
+If a match needs 6 players to be played, you have to create a group and have 5 other players joining it.
+Inside the group you can select your team and once everybody is ready the lobby will find a server and send the group there.

 ## Dedicated server configuration